What Is Docker And How Should We Use It?

 sudo apt-get install apt-transport-https ca-certificates curl gnupg lsb-release

-Next, it’s time to add the GPG key to the Docker folder:
+Next, it’s time it’s the GPG key to the Docker folder:

 sudo apt-get update